jinglescode/generative-adversarial-networks/tutorials/01 Intuition Behind GANs/README.md

 ## In summary

-The goal of generative models is to learn to produce realistic samples to fool the discriminator, so the generative neural network is trained to maximise the final classification error.
+The goal of generative models is to learn to produce realistic samples to fool the discriminator, so the generative neural network is trained to maximize the final classification error.
 Like an artist that can paint pictures that look like actual paintings or sceneries, or generate pictures of dogs with different variations, that the discriminator could not tell real from the generated data.

-The goal of discriminative models is to detect fake generated data, so the discriminative neural network is trained to minimise the final classification error.
+The goal of discriminative models is to detect fake generated data, so the discriminative neural network is trained to minimize the final classification error.
 It learns to distinguish between the different classes by looking at both real samples and fake ones created by the generator and tries to tell which ones are real and which ones are fake.

 We will look at how [discriminator](https://github.com/jinglescode/generative-adversarial-networks/tree/main/tutorials/02%20Discriminator) works in the next tutorial.